-The Sustainable Digest is where we share our original stories and curated findings in sustainability.
-It is available in English on Facebook, and in Chinese on WeChat Official Account as 永续文摘.
+The Sustainable Digest is where I share my original writing and curated finding in sustainability.
+It is available in English and in Chinese on WeChat Official Account as 永续文摘.
 Scan the QR code below to subscribe on WeChat or click the images below to read...

 10 Questions with Jacqueline Kroft of Redheart England: Redheart England is an English knitwear company that’s been around since 1996 to bring fine details and everlasting quality to our closets.
 Their pieces are uniquely hand knitted and hand loomed by English artisans–a slower process that results in durability.
 We talked to the brand’s director, Jacqueline Kroft, about the quiet yet coveted company and her natural connection with sustainability.

 Remake’s Favorite Sustainable Bloggers: There is more than one way to be sustainable, which means, lucky for us, there are so many different sustainable bloggers to follow for inspiration.
 From plant-obsessed to model vibes, we’re introducing our favorite sustainable fashion bloggers now.

 20 Questions With Carmen Gama of Eileen Fisher Renew: Carmen Gama, a Mexican designer from Eileen Fisher Renew, is leading the sustainability movement through designing scalable solutions for fashion circularity.
 With Remake in Mexico this month to meet garment makers and artisans, we are very excited to sit down with Carmen to share her fashion journey with you.

 This Fashion Company Gives 50% of its Profits Away: One432 is a bold new fashion brand, the brain child of Parsons Professor Ammar Belal that donates 50% of its profits from selling traditional “jutti” shoes to support education and artisans in Pakistan.